SiliconLabsSoftware/sisdk-prerelease/wisun_cli_app/wisun_soc_brcli/doc/readme.md

 ## Getting Started

-To get started with Wi-SUN and Simplicity Studio, see [QSG181: Wi-SUN SDK Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg181-wi-sun-sdk-quick-start-guide.pdf).
+To get started with Wi-SUN and Simplicity Studio, see [Developing with Wi-SUN](https://docs.silabs.com/wisun/latest/wisun-start/).

 The Wi-SUN Border Router demonstration is required to use the other Wi-SUN sample applications.
 The Wi-SUN Border Router creates a Wi-SUN network the Wi-SUN nodes can join.
 When part of the same network, the Wi-SUN nodes are able to exchange IP packets.